briancaffey/briancaffey.github.io/content/2021/10/02/how-i-write-and-share-technical-software-development-articles-in-2021.md

 One more great thing about GitHub pages is that you can publish a site on any of your GitHub repositories that will be hosted on a subpath of your GitHub pages blog.

 I have been working updating and rewriting my Django + Vue.js + AWS reference project.
 It contains a documentation site that I am making with VuePress.
 The repo for this project is here: [github.com/briancaffey/django-step-by-step](https://github.com/briancaffey/django-step-by-step).
 This repository has it's own GitHub Pages configuration, as well as a GitHub Action to help automate the deployment of this project documentation site to GitHub Pages.
 The project site is currently hosted on [briancaffey.github.io/django-step-by-step/](https://briancaffey.github.io/django-step-by-step/).

+The project uses a CDK construct library that I have been developing alongside of this reference project called [`django-cdk`](https://github.com/briancaffey/django-cdk).
+It provides high-level constructs that allow you to deploy a complete stack of resources on AWS that will support your Django + Vue.js application including:

+- VPC networking
+- CloudFront & S3 for Frontend
+- RDS & Elasticache
+- ECS & EKS options
+- Application Load Balancer
+- Automatic migrations
+- Asset and Media file storage with S3
+- Shell access (for debugging)

+The documentation for `django-cdk` can be found here: [https://briancaffey.github.io/django-step-by-step/deploy/aws/#about-django-cdk](https://briancaffey.github.io/django-step-by-step/deploy/aws/#about-django-cdk)

 You may want to split a large project's documentation site into its own site, rather than having it live on the nested path of a personal blog.
 Following this pattern, your GitHub pages blog can become a site that is much larger than one single Nuxt static site. `briancaffey.github.io` is now a hybrid Nuxt.js and VuePress site, with a subset of routes (starting with /django-step-by-step/) being served by VuePress.